 Eligible patients at Appletree are invited for a flu vaccination by invitation.
 Invitations are posted out to eligible patients during the first week of September with an appointment date and time.
-If your given date and time is inconvenient, please feel free to come along to one of our alternative clinic dates
+Giving patients a date and time helps us manage the flow of patients at each clinic; thus reducing waiting times, so please try and come on your given date if possible.
+If you are unable to attend then please come to one of our alternative clinic dates.

 Eligible children are also invited for a flu vaccination by invitation.
 These invitations are posted in late September/Early October and patients are requested to telephone to book an appointment.
 Children are given the flu vaccine by Nasal spray and sometimes require a second dose 1 month later (the nurse will advise if this is required).

 If you haven’t received an invitation but feel that you or your child qualifies in one of the categories below, please telephone the surgery and we will review the request on a case by case basis.

 The injected flu vaccine is offered free of charge on the NHS to people who are at risk.
 This is to ensure they are protected against catching flu and developing serious complications.